LiaPlayground/LiaScript-User-Symposium-2023/00_Lessons_learned.md

 ============

 {{0-1}}
-> __Why do we not develop learing contents as Wikipedia or community driven software projects?__
+> __Why do we not develop learning contents as Wikipedia or community driven software projects?__

 {{0-1}}
 ![](./pic/CS100_Screen_shot.jpg)